Secure Browsing: Best Tips for Chrome Web Store Safety

 If unnecessary permissions are being requested, it may not have good intentions.
 You can always deny certain permissions if you feel they go too far.

-Google Extension ID Carefully
+Google Extension ID Carefully:

 The unique ID assigned to every Chrome extension and app can be very useful as well.
 Paste this ID into a search engine like Google to see what comes up.

 Often user complaints, malware warnings, or unethical behavior get documented and will show up this way.
-No red flags after searching is a good sign an extension has no reported issues.

 However, a lack of online discussion could still mean it’s flown under the radar so far.
 Corroborate the ID search with user reviews whenever possible.

-Try Alternative Extensions First
+Try Alternative Extensions First:

 If the purpose or functionality of an extension you're interested in can be accomplished by an alternative already proven trustworthy, that may be the safer option.
 Many popular extensions have been around for years without incident.